ilyavolodin/eslint-plugin-backbone/docs/rules/event-scope.md

 # Verify that scope is passed into event handlers (event-scope)

-When binding event handlers for Backbone events such as `add`, `remove`, etc. it's a good idea to pass third parameter that will switch context.
+When binding event handlers for Backbone events such as `add`, `remove`, etc. it's a good idea to pass a parameter that will switch context.
 While sometimes it's not necessary, in most cases it will make your code more consistent and easier to understand.
 This rule applies to `on` and `once` operators.

 ## Rule Details